 Prior to the Aspen Institute, Haywood was based in Chennai, India, serving as a Senior Analyst of the real estate development firm Crest Ventures.
 Haywood also previously served as a Program Manager at the African Youth Development Fund in Johannesburg, South Africa; as a Partnership Development Manager for the Wharton Social Impact Initiative; and as a Barry & Marie Lipman Family Prize Fellow, where he conducted due diligence review of social sector organizations applying for an annual global prize that has grown to $250,000.

 While serving as a White House intern, Haywood supported the Office of Social Innovation & Civic Participation’s policy work in impact investing, nonprofit access to capital, cross-sector leadership, evidence-based innovation, and national volunteerism.
 As a Global Philanthropy Summer Analyst at JPMorgan Chase, Haywood supported the launch of The Fellowship Initiative, a multi-year professional & academic enrichment program serving a cohort of New York City public high school young men of color.

 Born in Washington, DC, Haywood’s first foray into policy was as a congressional intern to US Senator Paul Sarbanes and as the elected Student Board Member on the Prince George’s County Board of Education.
 Haywood is a graduate of the University of Pennsylvania and holds a bachelor’s degree in Urban Studies.
 His thesis, The Audacity of Philanthropic Capital, is a case study examining the Annenberg Challenge’s impact on systemic education reform in the Philadelphia School District.
-In the Fall of 2016, Haywood will enter the Master of Divinity degree program at Yale University.
+He is currently enrolled in Yale University’s Master of Divinity degree program.